 Diabetic nephropathy is kidney disease that develops as a result of diabetes mellitus (DM).
-According to the Centers for Disease Control and Prevention (CDC), diabetes affects approximately 8.3 percent of the U.S. population.
+According to the Centers for Disease Control and Prevention (CDC), diabetes affects approximately 8.3 percent of the U.S. population (as of 2010).
 This disease damages many organs, including the eyes, nerves, blood vessels, heart, and kidneys.
 Diabetes is the most common cause of kidney failure in the United States and accounts for over one-third of all patients who are on dialysis.

 Diabetes mellitus is a disorder in which the body is unable to metabolize carbohydrates (e.g., food starches, sugars, cellulose) properly.
 The disease is characterized by excessive amounts of sugar in the blood (hyperglycemia) and urine; inadequate production and/or utilization of insulin; and by thirst, hunger, and loss of weight.

-Diabetics who require daily insulin shots to maintain life have insulin-dependent diabetes mellitus, or DM 1.
+Diabetics who require daily insulin shots to maintain life have insulin-dependent diabetes mellitus, or type 1 diabetes.
 In this type of diabetes, the pancreas secretes little or no insulin and the blood sugar level remains high, unless treated.
-DM 1 usually occurs in children and young adults, but it may occur at any age.
+Type 1 diabetes usually occurs in children and young adults, but it may occur at any age.
 In the past, this condition was also called juvenile onset diabetes.
-Onset of the disease is abrupt.
+Onset of type 1 diabetes is abrupt.
 The patient becomes very sick and requires immediate insulin therapy.
-Approximately 1 million people in the United States have type 1 diabetes and each year, about 30, 000 people are diagnosed with the condition.
+Approximately 3 million people in the United States have type 1 diabetes and each year, about 30, 000 people are diagnosed with the condition.

-Non-insulin-dependent diabetes, or DM 2, differs from DM 1 in that the main problem is a peripheral resistance to the action of the insulin.
+Non-insulin-dependent diabetes, or type 2 diabetes, differs from type 1 in that the main problem is a peripheral resistance to the action of the insulin.
 DM 2 usually occurs in adults over the age of 40 who are overweight and have a family history of the disease.
 Some patients can manage their diabetes with weight loss and changes in their diet.
 Others require medication, and many with DM 2 eventually require insulin.
 Onset is gradual, and patients may be sick for quite some time without knowing it.
-Nearly 95% of diabetics are diagnosed with DM 2.
+Nearly 95 percent of people with diabetes are diagnosed with type 2 diabetes.

 Signs and Symptoms of Diabetic Nephropathy